 - Louisiana—annual tests are required, but most jurisdictions offer vehicle stickers for two years.

 - Maryland—safety inspections are required whenever a car is purchased or recently transferred ownership.

 - Massachusetts—annual vehicle inspections required.

-What Is Needed for Safety Inspections?
+What Is Needed for a State Safety Inspection?

 - Your state ID or driver’s license

 - Proof of insurance (requirements vary by state, but most require liability coverage by law)

 - Proof of ownership for your vehicle